Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On defense, the Heat have conceded 109.8 points per contest, which is second-best in the league.
+- Allowing 109.8 points per game, the Heat are the second-ranked squad in the league defensively.

-- On the boards, the Heat are sixth in the NBA, giving up 41.9 rebounds per contest.
+- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the league.

-- Looking at assists, the Heat have given up 25.6 per game, 14th in the NBA.
+- The Heat are the 14th-ranked team in the league, conceding 25.6 assists per game.

-- Looking at 3-pointers, the Heat are 28th in the NBA, conceding 13.1 makes per game.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.

 Nikola Jokic vs. the Heat